2023 Subaru Outback vs. Toyota Rav4: Which One Is Best For Me?

 Edge: It Depends

-How you rate the performance of the RAV4 and the Outback compare is going to depend on how you want to use the vehicles.
-For regular driving, the RAV4 has a little bit better fuel economy and horsepower.
-The RAV4 will perform better on average commuter roads.
-However, if you want to use your car in a more adventurous fashion, the Outback will outperform the RAV4.
-The Outback’s all-wheel drive and rugged body will do much better in a camping or remote road setting than the RAV4.
-But if you only plan on commuting with it, then the RAV4 will be a little better.
+How you rate the performance of the RAV4 and the Outback will depend on how you want to use the vehicles.
+The RAV4 has better fuel economy and horsepower for regular driving and performs better on average commuter roads.
+However, if you want to use your car more adventurously, the Outback will outperform the RAV4.
+The Outback’s all-wheel drive and rugged body do much better in a camping or remote road setting than the RAV4.
+However, if you only plan on commuting with it, the RAV4 is a little better.

 Edge: Toyota RAV4

 The RAV4 has a cheaper base model and cheaper upper-tier models than the Subaru Outback.
-The Subaru Outback can get quite pricey at its top tier levels, including the ultra-expensive Wilderness package.
-The RAV4 maintains its affordability across most of its trim packages and is consistently more affordable than the Outback at almost every level.
-If price is a big concern for you, the RAV4 will be much easier to stomach than the Subaru Outback.
-However, at the base model, they are similar in price, but the RAV4 is still cheaper.
+The Subaru Outback, including the ultra-expensive Wilderness package, can get quite pricey at its top-tier levels.
+The RAV4 maintains its affordability across most trim packages and is consistently more affordable than the Outback at almost every level.
+If the price concerns you, the RAV4 will be much easier to stomach than the Subaru Outback.

 Edge: Subaru Outback

 Subaru and Toyota regularly vie for the title of the most reliable car company.
-They are both old companies based out of Japan and have always prided themselves on reliability and durability.
-That being said, the Subaru Outback is regularly labeled the most durable car on the road.
-The commonly referenced bit often touted by Subaru is that 97% of all Outbacks remain on the road after ten years which is higher than any other make and model of car.
-The RAV4 is still a reliable car, and Toyota is a reputable brand known for long-lasting machines, but the Outback is just that much more reliable in the long run.
+They are old companies based out of Japan and have always prided themselves on reliability and durability.
+However, the Subaru Outback is regularly labeled the most durable car on the road.
+The commonly referenced claim touted by Subaru is that 97% of all Outbacks remain on the road after 10 years which is longer than any other make and model of car.
+The RAV4 is still a reliable car, and Toyota is a reputable brand known for long-lasting machines, but the Outback is more reliable in the long run.

 Edge: Subaru Outback

-The Subaru Outback is not only safer than the RAV4; it is one of the safest cars on the road.
-Period.
-The Outback gets perfect safety marks from IIHS, which is a phenomenal feat that does not happen very often.
-The RAV4 gets good safety ratings, but it struggled in the Side Crash test, where it only received an acceptable rather than the top rating.
+The Subaru Outback is not only safer than the RAV4, but it is also one of the safest cars on the road.
+The Outback gets perfect safety marks from IIHS, which is a phenomenal feat that does not happen often.
+The RAV4 gets good safety ratings but struggled in the Side Crash test, where it only received an acceptable rather than the top rating.
 The RAV4 also scored just marginal in seat belt reminder warnings.
-The RAV4 is not an unsafe car, but it cannot keep up with the Outback’s perfect safety rating.
+The RAV4 is not unsafe, but it cannot keep up with the Outback’s perfect safety rating.

 What Drivers Say

-Let’s take a look at what other real users of these rigs have to say about their drive and performance.
+Let’s take a look at what other real users of these vehicles have to say about their drive and performance.

-Subaru has never been known for the output of its engines, and that remains true even this year.
-One of the biggest complaints from drivers is that the base model engine is simply slow.
+Subaru has never been known for its engines, and that remains true even this year.
+One of the biggest complaints from drivers is that the base model engine is too slow.
 It does not get up to speed quickly, and it can have a hard time passing on the interstate, which some drivers have found extremely frustrating.

 However, drivers enjoy the roomy interior and the high clearance.
-The upgraded suspension and vehicle height put you a good step above the most common obstacles without making the car too tall or too high.
+The upgraded suspension and vehicle height put you above the most common obstacles without making the car too tall or too high.
 It strikes the perfect balance.
-The car crawls over unpaved roads and slides in perfectly to campsites where drivers never worry about getting stuck or not being able to pack enough things for a weekend away.
+The car crawls over unpaved roads and slides in perfectly to campsites where drivers never worry about getting stuck or being unable to pack enough things for a weekend away.

 It may sound strange, but one of the biggest complaints about the RAV4 is the sound of its engine.
-Many drivers say that the engine is too loud and that in certain situations, it whines and chugs.
+Many drivers say that the engine is too loud and that it whines and chugs in certain situations.
 These are not complaints you often hear about modern cars, but the engine is loud enough to warrant notice by multiple people.

 Noisy engine aside, drivers have raved about the RAV4’s above-average fuel economy.
-Drivers also like the fact that many driver assistance technologies come included and are easy to use right from the get-go.
-Many people really like the new look of the 2022 RAV4 as well.
-It is a pleasing car to look at.
+Drivers also like that driver assistance technologies come included and are easy to use right from the get-go.
+Many people like the new look of the 2022 RAV4 as well.
 While the Outback hasn’t changed its look in many years, the newest RAV4 looks modern and fresh.

-The choice between the Outback and the RAV4 very well might come down to your intentions for the vehicle.
+The choice between the Outback and the RAV4 might come down to your intentions for the vehicle.
 The Outback is roomier and has all-wheel drive, which is perfect for long trips and camping.
 However, the AWD system hampers its performance and fuel economy.
-The RAV4 is a bit smaller and zippier and rides better on typical roads.
+The RAV4 is smaller and zippier and rides better on roads and highways.
 Either car is a great long-term choice for a commuter, adventurer, or family.
 Now all you have to do is choose.